jon-heard/obsidian-inline-scripts-library/tejs_varnotes.md

 }
 ```
 ~~
-Sets up a variable to store varnote data in the global tejs state variable.
+Sets up a variable to register varnotes in the global tejs state variable.
 Registers the file-modified event.

 ~~